ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/writing-tests.md

 *   Enable/disable the test.
     ***enable: {true&#124;false}*** - Default: true

-*   Setup and tear down prerequisites required for a test case.
+*   Set up and tear down prerequisites required for a test case.
     ***before: &lt;function name&gt;*** - The function to be run just before the test is run.
 Default: none
     ***after: &lt;function name&gt;*** - The function to be run just after the test is run.
 Default: none